Dexmachi/Ch-aronte/README.md

 - [x] Plugin System for Custom Packages

 ### Modularity + Automation
-- [-] Dotfile Manager integrated with the Plugin System
+- [x] Dotfile Manager integrated with the Plugin System
+- [x] Import system (hell)
-- [ ] Fully Automated Execution Mode with a Config File
+- [ ] B-coin system manager CLI helper.

-### Declarativity + Rollback
+### Declarativity
-- [ ] Fully declarative installation mode, with it's only necessity being the custom*.yml file.
+- [-] Fully declarative installation mode, with it's only necessity being the custom*.yml file.
+(I just need to implement the checker on the start of the script and if the plugin file exists and is selected, run in declarative mode)
 - [-] Fully declarative post-install system configuration with only one custom*.yml file.
-- [-] Package manager akin to nixpkgs, with a declarative package list and versioning.
+(I just need to implement the B-coin helper for this one)
+- [x] Declarative package state manager (Install and uninstall declaratively).
-- [-] Repo manager.
+- [x] Repo manager.

 ### Quality + security
 - [-] ansible-lint and ansible-test tests.
+(Currently being done manually)

 ### Ideas being studied
-- [ ] Secrets management (I'm already implementing this with ansible vault, hashing or even just plain text for user passwords {user's choice}, but maybe I can make smth for wifi passwords, git tokens, ssh keys and so on and so forth).
+- [-] Secrets management (HIGHLY expansible, currently only used for user passwords).
 - [ ] ALA/ALHA (Arch Linux Archive/Arch Linux Historical Archive) Support, as a flakes.lock equivalent.

 ## Contributing